chrisherb/trnr-dpf-template/README.md

 # trnr-template

 Neat plugin template that will output VST2/VST3/CLAP plugins and a Max external while sharing one DSP object.
-Powered by the [DPF](https://github.com/DISTRHO/DPF) plugin framework.
+Powered by the [DPF plugin framework](https://github.com/DISTRHO/DPF) and the [Min-DevKit](https://github.com/Cycling74/min-devkit).

 ## gh-actions